JrVerbiest/jrverbiest.github.io/README.md

 - AI Programming with Python Nanodegree - [Certificate Of Completion](http://www.jrverbiest.eu/docs/Certificate%20AI%20Programming%20with%20Python%20Nanodegree.pdf)

 All the projects are listed on my [GitHub](https://github.com/JrVerbiest/Udacity-Projects).

-## 🎓 Data Engineering

-- Data Engineering Winter School 2026, organized by the [Dataminded](https://www.dataminded.com/academy/winter-summer-school).

-  Topics: Data World, git, Linux, bash, Devops using Docker, Data Analytics (Snowflake and dbt), Data Processing (spark and polars), Automate using Airflow and finalized with a Capstone project.

 ## 🎓 Education